MewsSystems/gitbook-booking-engine/booking-engine-widget/use-cases/multi-enterprises.md

 # Multiple enterprises and pre-selected locations

-This guide will show you how to open the Booking Engine with multiple enterprises and set a pre-selected city or location.
+This guide will show you how to open the booking engine with multiple enterprises and set a pre-selected city or location.

 > **Important:** Make sure you fulfill all the required [prerequisites](./prerequisites.md).
 Without doing so the code can be hard to understand or the behavior of the code can differ.